Christofferos/Chess/README.md

 TODO:

-1. Fix pawn final advance transformation into new piece UI and logic.
+1. Fix pawn promotion for UI and logic ✔️
-2. Add field in database to show who is online and display in UI.
+2. Add user online field in database & display in UI
-3. Redo Create Game process.
-Have a modal with options how to invite opposing player (code or http-link)
+3. Add a create game modal with invite options (code or http-link)
-4. Add a leaderboard - experience in amount of games.
+4. Add a leaderboard - experience in amount of games
-5. Add scaling of board to device size
+5. Add device scaling of the board
-6. Add timer logic - with subscription to firebase to see live updates
+6. Add timer logic - with subscription to firebase for live updates
 7. (Fix re-routing to correct https-link when loss of connection)
 8. (Fix bug that cause no live updates to happen in game)
+9. Add a new game mode - Crazy Chess (Squares fall off the board)

 ![bild](https://user-images.githubusercontent.com/42782387/134075059-34b31eac-2c56-4468-8585-f90f7980e200.png)